Enelsep/42_TAP/docs/decisions.md

 ---

-## Still open

-- **The `boss` NPC is defined but never placed.** `data/world.json` gives it a name, dialogue and stats, but `bossroom` carries no `spawns` entry pointing at it, so nothing is actually there to ATTACK yet (confirmed live while testing D15/D16: the door opens with the key exactly as designed, the room is just empty). `bossroom`'s own name and description are placeholders too.
-  It is the only room the key unlocks, so it is what the hunter contract ultimately pays for.
-- **CLI interface** — subject offers "raw RFC syntax" vs "translating layer";
-  roadmap T5.2 picks the translating layer, to be confirmed once the CLI exists.
-- **Control characters in messages** (§9.2: "reject or safely handle") — decide during T4.1's malformed-input gauntlet.

----

-## D18 — Item uniqueness is enforced by a ledger of what exists
+## D20 — Item uniqueness is enforced by a ledger of what exists

 §8.1 makes an item id a *single instance*: at most one of it may exist in the world at any moment, in one player's pack or on one room's floor.
 Most